ayushshrivastv/Cosmic-Loop/README.md

 ## Overview
 Solana OpenAPI is an innovative omnichain NFT solution designed to revolutionize event attendance verification and digital collectibles distribution.
 By seamlessly integrating Solana's high-performance blockchain with LayerZero-supported networks through V2 contracts and The Graph Substreams, Solana OpenAPI creates a unified experience across multiple blockchains.

-This Substreams package indexes Solana blockchain data for NFTs, marketplace activities, and cross-chain bridging events.
-It's designed to work with the Solana OpenAPI project to provide real time blockchain data through an AI powered interface.
+The platform indexes Solana blockchain data for NFTs, marketplace activities, and cross-chain bridging events, providing real-time blockchain data through an AI-powered interface.
+Users can mint, bridge, and claim NFTs across multiple chains with a seamless experience.

-The project integrates Perplexity's Sonar API to provide real time, accurate blockchain information through an intuitive chat interface.
+The project integrates Perplexity's Sonar API to provide real-time, accurate blockchain information through an intuitive chat interface.
 This integration allows users to query blockchain data, get financial analysis, and receive concise responses about Solana and other supported chains without requiring technical blockchain knowledge.
-The enhanced AI service combines Perplexity's search capabilities to summarization and deliver optimized responses for both simple factual queries and complex analytical questions.
+The enhanced AI service combines Perplexity's search capabilities with specialized blockchain data processing to deliver optimized responses for both simple factual queries and complex analytical questions.

 For a detailed technical architecture and component flow diagrams, please refer to the [ARCHITECTURE.md](./architecture.md) document.